-Mari Michel was founded in 2020 by Mari Michelson.
+Mari Michel was founded in the Netherlands by Mari Michelson.
 Guided by the sense of beauty embedded in natural materials and with a mindset aimed towards sustainability, an idea emerged - to use silk from second hand mens ties.

 We rescue this premium material and turn it into Fair Hair Ties.